Margaret-and-Steve.org

 GPA despite a general lack of effort.
 I was also a band geek (and stage

-band geek), and ran track and cross-country as well.
+band geek) and ran track and cross-country as well.
 (Well, I didn't

-I was a band geek, but I got by...)
+run track as well as I was a band geek, but I got by...)

 Following